Install a ductless heat pump to provide heating and cooling to a single room or to an entire home:

-- Size and select equipment using ACCA Manual S. When determining equipment sizing per ACCA Manual S, use the original equipment manufacturer (OEM)’s expanded performance table to obtain performance data at design conditions, rather than using the performance data on the AHRI certificate.
+- Size and select equipment using ACCA Manual S or, if sizing to provide heating in Climate Zones 4 or higher, follow sizing guidance from NEEP, NRCan, and US DOE .
+When determining equipment sizing, use the original equipment manufacturer (OEM)’s expanded performance table to obtain performance data at design conditions, rather than using the performance data on the AHRI certificate.
 For example, if the home is kept at 75°F and the outdoor design temperature for the location is 100°F, locate those columns on the performance table and match them to the design load.

 - Confirm that the indoor and outdoor components of the heat pump system match, as demonstrated by a certificate from the Air Conditioning, Heating and Refrigeration Institute (AHRI) or a copy of the catalog data provided by the original equipment manufacturer indicating an acceptable combination.

 - Follow the manufacturer’s recommendations for refrigerant charging.
 Too much or too little refrigerant can reduce the efficiency of the equipment and lead to premature component failures.
+Most heat pumps come with refrigerant in the ODU.
+Refrigerant may need to be added if the line set length(s) are longer than the factory charge allows.
+Conversely, some refrigerant may need to be recovered if the line set length(s) are shorter than the factory charge allows.
 Use the charging method recommended by the manufacturer.
 There are three methods for charging: the subcooling method (typically for units with a thermal expansion valve), the superheat method (typically for units with a fixed orifice), or the weigh-in method (using the refrigerant weight amount listed on the data plate on the outdoor unit).
+Most ductless heat pumps will use the weigh-in method.
 Verify that you are using the correct method for the specific heat pump model to be installed.
 Refrigerant charging must be done by an EPA certified technician.